arengu/arengu.github.io/docs/product/forms/fields.md

 > This rule does not replace Required field property, so do not forget to configure it when needed.

-**Useful for:** validating length of promotional codes.
+**Useful for:** Validating length of promotional codes.

 **Available for:** [Number](#number-field) field.

 ### Minimum value

-Requires user to specify a number equal or greater than the specified one.
+Requires users to specify a number equal or greater than the specified one.

-**Useful for:** requiring a minimum fee that someone has to pay.
+**Useful for:** Requiring a minimum fee that someone has to pay.

 **Available for:** [Number](#number-field) field.

 ### Multiple values

-This flag does not require but allows users to provide more than one value for a field.
+This flag is not required, but allows users to provide more than one value for a field.

 > If you have to require a specific number of options, combine it with Minimum options and/or Maximum options properties.

-**Useful for:** collecting areas of interest on user sign-up or setting affected services on issue report.
+**Useful for:** Collecting areas of interest on user sign-up or setting affected services on issue report.

 **Available for:** [Choice](#choice-field) and [Dropdown](#dropdown-field) fields.